nhanv/nhanv.github.io/about/index.md

 <center>A Developer has an artistic sounl.</center>

 ## Nhạ Nguyễn
 Please call me Nathan or PhilipsNull.
-I live in Ha Noi.
+I live in Ha Noi.</br>
-I have experience in working with Android SDK, Java (OOP, Jetty, ...), Construct2, C++ (cocos2dx, ...)...
+I have experience in working with Android SDK, Java (OOP, Jetty, ...), Construct2, C++ (cocos2dx, ...)...</br>
 I have a passion for traveling and exploring.
-I hope I can go to everywhere in the world.
+I hope I can go to everywhere in the world.</br>
 One of my favourite is programming.
-It is very interesting.
+It is very interesting.</br>
 But it's not all.
-Besides, I have my family, my life, my friend...
+Besides, I have my family, my life, my friend...</br>
-My goal establish this blog is created a place to store my knowledge, to share my experience,  to inspire both you and me to programming... and to talk anything.
+My goal establish this blog is created a place to store my knowledge, to share my experience,  to inspire both you and me to programming... and to talk anything.</br>

 ## Contact
 * Nguyen Van Nha